 Read on to learn the ins and outs of going virtual.

 Remember the days of being shackled to a desk by landline and typewriter?

 But, what I do remember, is the need to report to the same location to be able to successfully collaborate with my team, and accomplish 90% of my work.

 Times have changed.

 Now, in all of its on-the-go, work-from-wherever glory, the virtual office is the modern-day business solution to traditional bricks and mortar.
-According to our friends at Wikipedia, a virtual office is:
+According to Wikipedia, a virtual office is: